 Digital-first, unified engagement hub

 Through the Voice of the Khoros Core Q&A series, we highlight the insights, thoughts, and experiences of our Khoros Core program members.
 We will learn their favorite things about working with Khoros and get a glimpse into who they are as professionals and digital customer engagement innovators.
-To see all posts in this series, click here.

 Meet Erika Heyer-Watts, a Khoros Core member.
 Erika is a Social Media Senior Advisor at Cigna, where she develops the social media strategy for all partners at Cigna including training employees, asset management, channel management, data and analytics reporting, and social listening reporting.

 What is your favorite thing about working with Khoros and how does Khoros enable you to do your job better?

 I love being able to schedule content in one place so I'm able to see what content is going out on what day which informs future content timing.
 Khoros also allows our team to track the content we're putting out with insightful analytics.
 We're able to report accurately and quickly to our partners to keep them informed on their social media campaigns.

 How does your company try to create a unified digital customer experience?

 All of Cigna's efforts, whether it's our social media assets or our website, are designed to have the same look and feel to emphasize brand cohesion.
 Through our social media posts, we're able to drive our audience to the relevant Cigna landing page so they can get the information they're seeking.
 That can vary from finding a health care plan to finding the most recent information about COVID-19.

 What is the most important thing you've learned over the last year in your role and how did it change the way you work?